 Day 1 Sunday - Safety Briefing.
 Set Up build jigs.
 Tidy scarfs and assemble hull.
 Temporary Glue panels.

-Day 2 Monday - Fit chines and glue hull.
-Laminate masik.
+Day 2 Monday - Tape and Glue hull.
+Seal inside of boats.

-Day 4 Wednesday - Fit deck forward and aft.
+Day 4 Wednesday - Prep for glass outside.
+Fit aft Deck

 Day 5 Thursday - Clean up deck and cut cockpit.
 Fit cockpit surround.
 Epoxy seal deck.

-Day 6 Friday - Tidy up deck.
+Day 6 Friday - Tidy up deck, fit hatches.
 Flip boat and fibreglass outside.

 Day 7 Saturday - Fit seats and hip braces.
 Last sand and finish before we spend the day at Uisken Beach launching the boats and playing in the sea.

 It’s a lot to do but we can get it all done!
-When you take the boat home it’ll be structurally complete but will need some more work - you’ll have to sand and paint or varnish the hull.
+When you take the boat home it’ll be structurally complete but will need more work - you’ll have to sand and paint or varnish the hull.
+Previous groups have found that it work out at about 40 hours work - a week full time or a few evenings and weekends.
 We’ll spend some time on the last days discussing finishing techniques and making sure you have everything you need.
 We’ll also be available to help with any issues you encounter after the course.